GetStream/pusher-chatkit-migration/README.md

 If you need help be sure to contact support@getstream.io

+## Migration roadmap

+- Engineering teams from Pusher and Stream are currently collaborating to create an easy way to migrate from Pusher to Stream.
+This document will be updated in the coming days as more information becomes available.

 ## Step 1 - Pusher Chatkit Export

 1. Download your Chatkit export from the [Pusher Dashboard](https://dashboard.pusher.com/).